-where X_1 and X_2 are the average values obtained at any two mAs selector settings, or at two settings differing by no more than a factor of 2 where the mAs selector provides continuous selection.
+where $X_1$ and $X_2$ are the average values obtained at any two mAs selector settings, or at two settings differing by no more than a factor of 2 where the mAs selector provides continuous selection.

-(3) Measuring compliance.
+- (3) Measuring compliance.
 Determination of compliance shall be based on 10 exposures taken within a time period of one hour, at each of the two settings.
 These two settings may include any two focal spot sizes except where one is equal to or less than 0.45 millimeters and the other is greater than 0.45 millimeters.
-For purposes of this requirement, focal spot size is the nominal focal spot size specified by the X-ray tube manufacturer.
+For purposes of this requirement, focal spot size is the nominal focal spot size specified by the X-ray tube manufacturer. - f.

-f.
 Accuracy.
 Deviation of technique factors from indicated values for kVp and exposure time (if time is independently selectable) shall not exceed the limits specified for that system by its manufacturer.
-In the absence of manufacturer's specifications the deviation shall not exceed 10 percent of the indicated value for kVp and 20 percent for time.

-g. kVp limitations.
-Dental X-ray machine with a nominal fixed kVp of less than 50 kVp shall not be used to make diagnostic dental radiographs of humans.

-h.
-Administrative controls.

-- (1) Patient and film holding devices shall be used when the techniques permit. - (2) The tube housing and the PID shall not be hand-held during an exposure.

-(3) The X-ray system shall be operated in such a manner that the useful beam at the patient's skin does not exceed the requirements of 41.1(7) "b"(1).

-(4) Dental fluoroscopy without image intensification shall not be used.
+In the absence of manufacturer's specifications the deviation shall not exceed 10 percent of the indicated value for kVp and 20 percent for time. - g. kVp limitations.
+Dental X-ray machine with a nominal fixed kVp of less than 50 kVp shall not be used to make diagnostic dental radiographs of humans. - h.
+Administrative controls. - (1) Patient and film holding devices shall be used when the techniques permit. - (2) The tube housing and the PID shall not be hand-held during an exposure. - (3) The X-ray system shall be operated in such a manner that the useful beam at the patient's skin does not exceed the requirements of 41.1(7) "b" (1). - (4) Dental fluoroscopy without image intensification shall not be used. - i.

-i.
 Portable or hand-held dental X-ray systems.
-Portable or hand-held dental X-ray systems designed with a backscatter shield shall:

-- (1) Be used only where it is impractical to us a portable dental system; - (2) Be used as the manufacturer indicates; - (3) Not be used with the backscatter shield removed, if applicable; and - (4) Be exempted from 41.1(4) "g."

-41.1(8) Rescinded IAB 6/4/97, effective 7/9/97.

-41.1(9) Bone densitometry units.

-a.
-No additional shielding for the room is required.
+Portable or hand-held dental X-ray systems designed with a backscatter shield shall: - (1) Be used only where it is impractical to us a portable dental system; - (2) Be used as the manufacturer indicates; - (3) Not be used with the backscatter shield removed, if applicable; and - (4) Be exempted from 41.1(4) "g." - 41.1(8) Rescinded IAB 6/4/97, effective 7/9/97. - 41.1(9) Bone densitometry units. - a.
+No additional shielding for the room is required. - b.

-b.
 Film badges, OSL devices, or TLDs must be issued for the first six months to all personnel operating the unit.
 If monitoring indicates no exposure, the IDPH may allow discontinuance of monitoring upon written request.
-When new procedures are started that have not been previously monitored, monitoring must be reinstated for six months and another request for discontinuance submitted to the agency.

-c.
-Operators, other than physicians, must possess a health education background to include anatomy and physiology and must complete the manufacturer's training session pertaining to bone densitometry or equivalent.
-A permit to practice for operators is not required.

-d.
-Specific operating procedures must be prepared and made available at the operator's position.

-e.
-Bone densitometry on human patients shall be conducted only under a prescription of a licensed physician, a licensed physician assistant as defined in Iowa Code section 148C.1, subsection 6, or a licensed registered nurse who is registered as an advanced registered nurse practitioner pursuant to Iowa Code chapter 152.

-f.
-During the operation of the bone densitometry system:

-(1) The operator, ancillary personnel, and members of the general public shall be positioned at least one meter from the patient and bone densitometry system during the examination.
+When new procedures are started that have not been previously monitored, monitoring must be reinstated for six months and another request for discontinuance submitted to the agency. - c.
+Rescinded IAB 2/6/13, effective 3/13/13. - d.
+Specific operating procedures must be prepared and made available at the operator's position. - e.
+Bone densitometry on human patients shall be conducted only under a prescription of a licensed physician, a licensed physician assistant as defined in Iowa Code section 148C.1, subsection 6, or a licensed registered nurse who is registered as an advanced registered nurse practitioner pursuant to Iowa Code chapter 152. - f.
+During the operation of the bone densitometry system: - (1) The operator, ancillary personnel, and members of the general public shall be positioned at least one meter from the patient and bone densitometry system during the examination.

-(2) The operator shall advise the patient that the bone densitometry examination is a type of X-ray procedure.
+- (2) The operator shall advise the patient that the bone densitometry examination is a type of X-ray procedure. - g.

-g.
 Equipment shall be maintained and operated in accordance with the manufacturer's specifications.
 Records of maintenance shall be kept for inspection by the agency.